Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/01_Header.md

 ## Bank data takeover

-*Accounting > Post > Button EDIT > Menu entry Cash book takeover*
+*Accounting > Post > Button EDIT > Menu entry Bank data takeover*

 ![Bank data takeover](../../Assets/Screenshots/RetailSuiteAccounting/Book/BankDataSynchronizing.png "[Bank data takeover]")

-The list displays all bank transactions registered in a selected bank account, which can be taken over automatically in the *Accounting* module.
+The list displays all transactions registered in a selected bank account, which can be taken over automatically in the *Accounting* module.
 This function is linked with the *Payment processing* module, and therefore the *Payment processing* module must be installed and set up first.
 This window can also be accessed from the *Bank data takeover* menu entry in the *Payment processing* module.

 [comment]: <> (Link hinzufügen, wenn verfügbar)